 This is a multidisciplinary research program.
 Students must demonstrate breadth of knowledge in vision science and competence in conducting empirical research.
 Degree requirements include satisfactory coursework, oral examination of thesis proposal, and written and oral defense of final thesis report.
 If requirements are changed, students may complete programs under the requirements in effect at the time of initial enrollment or readmission.
 They may elect to move to the new requirements, in their entireity, instead.

 Upon admission, students are assigned an academic advisor to help prepare a proposed program of study until a thesis advisor is selected.
 By the end of the first year, the VSG program, in consultation with the student, assigns a thesis advisor to direct the student’s thesis project and to monitor the student’s coursework.

 Students work with their advisors to form the thesis committee prior to the start of research and before submitting the IRB proposal, if applicable.
-The thesis committee provides academic guidance to the student in conducting the thesis project and additional support for the student’s overall professional development, and is the membership of the examination committee for the student’s oral thesis defense.
+The thesis committee provides academic guidance to the student in conducting the thesis project and additional support for the student’s overall professional development, and is the membership of the examination committee for the student’s thesis proosal examination and oral thesis defense.
 The committee must have a minimum of 3 members:

 - The thesis advisor, who serves as the chair of the thesis committee; and

 - At least two members, who must be faculty of Pacific University College of Optometry.

 - A fourth member may be added to provide expertise when deemed appropriate.

 The Director of the VSG Program approves all thesis committees.
 Changes of committee members must be requested in writing and approved by the VSG Committee.